 Shaw Mountain - (9,650 feet)

 Shaw Mountain is located 1.5 miles east of Dollarhide Mountain.
-It is one of the higher 9,000 foot peaks in the range.
-Shaw Mountain is connected with Dollarhide Peak by the same ridgeline and can be combined together as a traverse.
+It is one of the higher 9,000 foot peaks in the Smoky Mountains.
+Shaw Mountain is connected with Dollarhide Peak by the same ridgeline and can be combined together as a long traverse.
 It is a straight forward and interesting mountain climb.

 The Southern Peaks are west / southwest of Hailey.
 Deer Creek Road is the usual access point to these mountains.
 The turnoff to Deer Creek Road is only a few miles north of the city.
 Croy Creek Road provides access to the south end.